 Additionally, art galleries in major cities house some of the most incredible historic, modern and indigenous art works.

-Of course, it will depend on your own preferences and budget on deciding which activities to undertake while travelling Australia.
 The country is vast and spectacular, while the cities offer diverse cultures throughout the nation, offering plenty of options for your bucket list Australia.